kuszturareka/mezze-mode/README.md

 3. Registration form not importing username and password to MongoDB.
 Fixed by adding the proper POST method to the form.
 ## Unsolved bugs
+* Register account form that overlaps with the hero image in mobile view.
 ## Deployment
 ### Instructions

-The followings must be installed :
+The following must be installed :

     1. PIP
-    2. Python 3.7
+    2. Python 3.6 or a newer version
     3. Git ()
     4. MongoDB